Aypz/mule-module-mqtt/doc/sample.md

 In order to follow this sample walk-through you'll need:

 - A basic understanding of MQTT.
 Refer this (protocol's documentation)[http://mqtt.org/documentation] if need be.
-- A working installation of a recent version of (Mule Studio)[http://www.mulesoft.org/download-mule-esb-community-edition].
+- A working installation of a recent version of [Mule Studio](http://www.mulesoft.org/download-mule-esb-community-edition).

 ## Building the sample application